GodotVR/godot_oculus_mobile/README.md

 ## License

 - This project is released under the MIT license.
-- Please check the [Oculus Mobile SDK license](https://developer.oculus.com/licenses) for information about the Oculus Mobile SDK used in this project.
+- Please check the [Oculus SDK license agreement](https://developer.oculus.com/licenses/oculussdk/) for information about the Oculus Mobile SDK used in this project.

 ## Getting the plugin